-A current sector analysis shows that the corona impact can still be felt in various sectors.
+The current sector analysis shows that the corona impact can still be felt in various sectors.
 However, the first signs of recovery and new perspectives have become visible.
 According to researchers, a full economic recovery will only start when the spread of the virus is under control.
-This scenario, has been confirmed by epidemiologists and researchers and will be feasible in the next 2 years.
-According to Bureau Blaauwberg, even though a vaccine can speed up that process, a massive and extensive mobility remains a "no go" during that period.
+This scenario has been confirmed by epidemiologists and researchers and will be feasible in the next 2 years.
+According to Bureau Blaauwberg, even though a vaccine can speed up that process, but the massive and extensive mobility remains a "no go" during that period.

 The researchers believe that the Leiden region has a significant advantage in maintaining dynamism during and after that two-year period.
 The leading medical cluster, education and knowledge institutes continue to attract young talent.
 The challenge for the Leiden region will be to continue to preserve this “chicken with the golden eggs”.
 Therefore, the region needs to continue stimulating the arrival of young people to the city and region.
 However, researchers warn adverse effects that the crisis may have on the regional municipalities around Leiden.
 With the increasing habituation to work from home, the need to live at a short distance from work has disappeared.
 On the other hand, according to bureau Blaauwberg, the high-quality residential environments at a considerable distance such as Veluwe, Drenthe, Friesland can become the focus of the housing market.

 In the long term, the analysis shows that the corona crisis accelerates various trends.
 Low-skilled routine work is rapidly disappearing while pressure on human competences and a higher level of education continue to increase.
 The collaboration between companies is becoming even more important.
 The demand for flexible real estate is increasing too.
 The shopping areas are going to change their branding: more mixed functions, more temporary concepts, more services and fewer equipment sales.